-This Portuguese Tomato Rice was inspired by my recent trip to Lisbon and a delicious dish I had there called arroz malandrinho.
+This Portuguese Tomato Rice was inspired by my recent trip to Lisbon where I ate a delicious dish called arroz malandrinho.

-My favourite thing I visited was the Castelo de São Jorge – a pretty steep climb up but a wonderful chance to look down on all of Lisbon’s beautiful rooftops once you get there:
+My favourite part of the trip was when I visited was the Castelo de São Jorge.
+It’s a pretty steep climb up but a wonderful chance to look down on all of Lisbon’s beautiful rooftops once you get there:

 Also found this very interesting little shop which sells nothing else but eels packaged in very fancy tins!

-Just like after my last trip abroad, I decided to make a healthier, vegan version of this rice at home!
-It also happens to be gluten-free!
+Just like after my last trip abroad, I decided to make a homemade version of this rice as soon as I got home.

 - 1 onion, diced